fuadmoin/Leaderboard/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partner [@Baqar]() for helping me on this project with me.
+I would like to thank [Microverse](https://www.microverse.org/) for giving me this chance to work on this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>